cesarappinfo/python-basic/README.md

 # python-basic
-This is a project that I created to support my Python´s Course for Beginners in México City, on July 2020.
+This is a project that I have created to support my Python´s Course for Beginners in México City, on July 2020.